 Inside the greenhouse, clean up plant debris, any decaying items such as fruit, and prune seed pods that act as a food source.
 Also, store bone meal, bulbs, and seeds in sealed rodent-proof containers.

 Additional Greenhouse Rodent Control

-Rid the greenhouse of unwanted rodents by opening up windows and vents and then turn on a high frequency sound device to scare the mice out.
+Rid the greenhouse of unwanted rodents by opening up windows and vents and then turning on a high-frequency sound device to scare the mice out.
 Keep the sound device on for a few hours and then check the next day for signs of rodents.
 Repeat again if needed.